 Originating in 1842, this historic landmark was the first building in Canada created to house a museum.
 The gorgeous Queen’s Lantern was added during renewal and restoration efforts in 2010.
 Many of the original stained glass windows and wide spaces make this museum a gorgeous architectural building to explore.

-Inside the museum is ideal of large families and plan to spend the day.
+Inside the museum is ideal for large families and plan to spend the day.

 Start with the Dinosaurs and work your way up the impressive staircases to each of the levels.
 Fossils, Water, Earth, Mammals, Birds, Water and Nature Live are the main exhibits but there is always interesting Special Exhibitions as well with lots of interactive media.
 Elevators are also easy to access for those with strollers or wheelchairs.
 You can pack a lunch or check out the bottom level café when you are hungry.

-Our family had fun exploring the many different exhibitions – the Water Gallery was a favourite as was the Bird Gallery.
+Our family had fun exploring the many different exhibitions – the Water Gallery was a favorite as was the Bird Gallery.

 No matter where you go in Ottawa – outdoors, indoors, day or night going to celebrate Ottawa 2017 and Canada 150 is a fun time for families and always something to explore.